Hazel's Amazing Mother

-Hazel's Amazing Mother is an American children's picture book written by Rosemary Wells, published in 1985.
+Hazel's Amazing Mother is an American children's picture book written by Rosemary Wells, published in 1985 by Dial Books for Young Readers/Penguin Random Hose.
 It was one of the New York Times Best Illustrated Children's Books of the Year in 1985.

 Plot

-Hazel is out for a walk with her beloved doll Eleanor.
+Hazel, a little badger, is out for a walk with her beloved doll Eleanor.
 But when she makes a wrong turn, she encounters some kids who are up to no good.
 Fortunately, Hazel's amazing mother is there to rescue her, and set the bullies straight just in the nick of time.